- Category: About Us

 Days of Retreat

 Each Knight is to set aside one day a month as a day of retreat and reflection.
-This day should be used to assess one’s spiritual progress and to rededicate oneself to the pursuit of holiness.
+This day should be used to assess one's spiritual progress and to rededicate oneself to the pursuit of holiness.
 Days of retreat should be spent in prayer, reflection, and spiritual reading.
-Knights remain on the grounds during their days of retreat, but may leave the property with permission from the Brother Guardian.
+Knights remain on the grounds during their days of retreat, but may leave the property with proper permission.

-As part of their ministry of service, the Knights offer hospitality to many visiting priests, religious, and other approved guests, who travel to the Our Lady of Good Counsel Retreat House.
+As part of their ministry of service, the Knights offer hospitality to many visiting priests, religious, and other approved guests.
 The Knights are asked to receive these men as they would Jesus Himself, sharing with them their fraternal life, encouragement and support.
 Although offering hospitality may often prevent an exact observance of scheduled activities, this should not be seen as an infringement, but rather as a privileged opportunity to serve Our Lord in His ministers.

 Since a Knight of the Holy Eucharist has chosen to give himself to Christ more fully, he is called to sacrifice many of the legitimate goods that others enjoy.
-In order to maintain closer bonds with his community, times spent with family and friends outside of the scheduled vacation time should be rare and at the discretion of the Brother Guardian.
+In order to maintain closer bonds with his community, times spent with family and friends outside of the scheduled vacation time should be rare and at the discretion of the local servant.

 The Apostolic Life of a Knight

-Even in the midst of his daily occupations, he will have many opportunities to evangelize, to comfort, to lend a willing ear to the needs of the numerous visitors who travel to Our Lady of Good Counsel Retreat House or to other individuals whose paths he might cross.
+Even amid his daily occupations, he will have many opportunities to evangelize, to comfort, to lend a willing ear to the needs of the numerous visitors or to other individuals whose paths he might cross.
 He should strive to be always sensitive to the opportunities for furthering the Kingdom of God that Divine Providence will present to him unexpectedly each day.